top of page

 Solomon’s columns have nothing to do with King Solomon, but are massive natural sandstone columns formed by erosion.

 High above the temple is a rock engraving dated to the time of Ramses III from the 12th century BCE in which the king is making an offering to the goddess Hathor.
-On the bottom are hieroglyphics that reads something like: “This mining expedition operates under royal authority, is protected by the goddess Hathor—mistress of minerals and the desert—and seeks divine blessing for the officials and workers involved.”
+On the bottom are hieroglyphics that read something like: “This mining expedition operates under royal authority, is protected by the goddess Hathor—mistress of minerals and the desert—and seeks divine blessing for the officials and workers involved.”

 The Egyptian and then Edomite temple